 ‘Salazar Slytherin… If you hate children, why found a school?’

 ‘It wasn’t safe for magical children to just learn their craft all over the place.
 Don’t you know anything about the burnings?’
-The sarcasm turned to bitter disgust.
+The sarcasm sharpened to bitter disgust.

 ‘Sort of.
 The muggles couldn’t actually burn witches and wizards, but they got a fair few of our children after they were seen performing accidental magic.
 Burning children alive.’
-The portrait’s eyes flashed.
-‘And they called us demons.
+Slytherin’s eyes flashed.
+‘And they called us evil.
 Hogwarts was a haven for magical children.
 They were taught how to control and even hide themselves for their own safety.’

 ‘You don’t leave a basilisk that eats children in a school!’